girishji/vimcomplete/README.md

 `sortedDict`       | `Boolean` | `true` if the dictionary file is sorted, `false` otherwise.
 This option affects both performance and correctness.
 Take care to set it correctly.
 Searching is case sensitive.
 Default: `true`.
 `commentStr`       | `String` | Any lines beginning with this string is ignored.
 Default: `---`.
 `onlyWords`| `Boolean` | Set this to `true` if both the prefix you are trying to complete and the dictionary contain alphanumeric characters only (text files).
 For programming language dictionaries it should be set to `false`, since they can contain characters like `@`, `.`, `(`, etc. Default: `false`.
 `matcher`| `String` | This option is active only when `onlyWords` is `true` (text files).
-Accepted values are 'case' (case sensitive) and 'ignorecase'.
+It makes sense only when `sortedDict` is set to `false` since binary search is done case sensitive (assuming that sorting of the dictionary file is done case sensitive).
+Accepted values are `case` (case sensitive) and `ignorecase`.
 Default: `case`.

 #### Sample Configuration

 Further information about setting up configurations will be available later.
 Nonetheless, here is a sample configuration specifically targeting the dictionary source.

 Dictionary files can be configured individually for each 'filetype' (`:h filetype`).
 In the provided sample, the dictionary module is enabled for filetypes 'python' and 'text'.
-The Vim option `dictionaries` is appropriately set.
-Moreover, specific dictionary options are defined for each respective filetype.
+Vim `dictionary` option is appropriately set.
+Specific dictionary options are defined for each respective filetype.

 ```
 vim9script
 var dictproperties = {
-    python: { onlyWords: false, sortedDict: false},
+    python: { sortedDict: false },
-    text: { onlyWords: true, sortedDict: true, matcher: 'ignorecase' }
+    text: { sortedDict: true }
 }
 var vcoptions = {
     dictionary: { enable: true, priority: 11, filetypes: ['python', 'text'], properties: dictproperties },